light fawn colored rabbit

 You only have so much space and you need a minimum of two rabbits to just try out a breed.
 Let alone to see if you actually like raising it and improving on the rabbits you have.
 If you have too many different breeds you won’t be able to have space and grow a stronger herd.

-You will also struggle to stay focused on the animal’s body type and quality because you are trying to learn more than one breed at a time.
-It’s very difficult to study an animal and become so good at a breed it almost becomes instinctual.
+You will also struggle to stay focused on the animal’s (conformation) body type and develop the qualities of the breed you want to because you are trying to learn more than one breed at a time.

 Ask yourself these questions: